 These flies look a bit like very small moths.
 They’ll suck on your plants, usually causing leaves to yellow and drop off.
 If you notice them, isolate your plant quickly.
 White fly will quickly scatter when disturbed and you don’t want to spread them around.

 You can wash a lot of them off with a hose or in the shower.
 They’re also attracted to the colour yellow, so yellow sticky traps will help to dispose of a lot of them.
-Spraying thoroughly with insecticidal soap or neem oil will help to kill off any young insects before they grow wings.
+Spraying thoroughly with insecticidal soap will help to kill off any young insects before they grow wings.
 Repeat once a week for three weeks.

 Scale gets its name because it looks like tiny, usually brown, scales on your plants.
 The scaly bugs are adults, which live in one spot, sucking out all your plant’s juices.
 Only the young insects can move.
 The adults’ hard shells make them one of the tougher bugs to remove.
 The good news is that they can’t move between plants without direct contact.